Assault occasioning bodily harm explained

 Facing a criminal charge can be stressful and confusing.
 LawConnect provides personalised legal information through our AI legal assistant, helping you understand general information about how these charges work, what a jail sentence might involve, and the options available to you.

 You can ask questions about the offence, potential defences, or what to expect, and receive guidance tailored to your situation.
-However, it's important to understand that only a licensed lawyer can provide legal advice specific to your circumstances and help you navigate the serious assault charge you're facing.
+Only a licensed lawyer can provide legal advice specific to a person's circumstances in relation to a serious assault charge.

 If you decide you need professional support, we can connect you with criminal lawyers who specialise in assault charges and can advise you on the best way forward.
 Whether you use our AI assistant first to build general understanding or go straight to a lawyer, having clarity about your options is an important first step.